Robert Hairston

 Burial*He was buried in Hairston Cemetery, Lowndes, Mississippi.2

-Tax RollsIn the 1855 Land Tax Roll Lowndes County, Robert Hairston's Estate is taxed on 3,917 acres.18
+Tax RollsIn the 1855 Land Tax Roll Lowndes County, Robert Hairston's Estate is taxed on 3,917 acres.21

-ProbateOn 1 January 1856, the Mississippi estate of Robert Hairston was divided amoung his brothers and sisters as follows: Marshall, Samuel, George, Hardin, John's heirs, Ruth's heirs and America's heirs. - Lowndes Probate Book M, page 680.
-FSL #7637551, image 385.
+ProbateOn 1 January 1856, the Mississippi slaves of the estate of Robert Hairston, deceased, were divided among his brothers and sisters as follows:

 Court RecordGeorge Hairston CALLAWAY; 1888 - George H. Calloway, by next friend (guardian) vs N. E. Hairston, Marshall Hairston, Samuel Hairston, George Hairston, Hardin Hairston, John A. Hairston, Ruth S. Hairston, America Hairston and Mrs. Bethania Pannill.
-The complaint is that George H. Callaway, who is a lunatic, is claiming he should be an heir to the estate of Robert Hairston (1783-1852). - Lowndes County Chancery Court Case File #782.
+The complaint is that George H. Callaway, who is a lunatic (determined by the court to be mentally ill), is claiming he should be an heir to the estate of Robert Hairston (1783-1852). - Lowndes County Chancery Court Case File #782.
 FSL #8631779 image 18.

 The Hairstons: An American Family Black and White.
 By Henry Wiencek.
 (New York: St. Martin's Press.1999.
 Genealogical tables, maps" photographs. notes and index. pp. xx, 361. $24.95.)